Written by: Sirat Gohar Daudpoto

 Posted on: October 07, 2024 | | 中文

 The historical structural sites in Pakistan are prominent in the country’s cultural legacy, although the objects, symbols and folklores cover the large portion of the cultural heritage of Pakistan, as it appears due to their conspicuity in the landscape, as well as due to its historical importance.
 Associated with the people belonging to different cultures and civilizations, these monuments of the past are famous, not merely at the local level but all across the world.
-The earliest amongst them is the prehistoric cave structures that are the remains of a 9000 years old village at Mehargarh in the Bolan valley in the Balochistan Province of Pakistan.
+The earliest amongst them, the prehistoric cave structures aside, are the remains of a 9000 years old village at Mehargarh in the Bolan valley in Balochistan Province of Pakistan.
 Whereas, the most recent are the contemporary structures.
 And in-between, in the list of historical structural places, the urban centers of the Indus Civilization, the early historical and medieval cities, religious sanctuaries and monuments and the Buddhist sites.
 The country’s six monumental sites, namely Mohenjodaro, Taxila, Rohtas Fort, Makli Hills Graveyard, Lahore Fort and Takht-i-Bahi - Sahr-i-Bahlol, have been given the status of World Heritage Sites by UNESCO, owing to their cultural importance and architectural features.

 Particularly, among the prominent historical monuments of Pakistan, generally speaking, the Buddhist sites are the popular ones, especially the stupas and monasteries, evident from the list of UNESCO’s World Heritage Sites in Pakistan.
 Almost half of them belong to Buddhism, such as the ancient Buddhist sanctuaries in the Taxila valley in the Punjab and Khyber Pakhtunkhwa provinces, the stupa at the archaeological site of Mohenjodaro in the Sindh province and Takht-i-Bahi – Sahr-i-Bahlol in the Khyber Pakhtunkhwa province.